 A co-op is a school operated by the parents in partnership with the teacher.
-This unique program gives parents the rewarding opportunity to get directly involved with their child's education from the start!
-Parents get to help out in the classroom, attend field trips, plan events, fundraise, maintain the schoolhouse, meet other parents, and most importantly, watch their children make friends and grow throughout the year.
+This unique program gives parents the rewarding opportunity to get directly involved with their child’s education from the start!
+Parents are able to help out in the classroom, attend field trips, plan events, fundraise, maintain the schoolhouse, meet other parents, and most importantly, watch their children make friends and grow throughout the year.

 Does my child have to be potty-trained?

 No!
 We will work as a team to help your child gain independence in the bathroom!

 Will my child play outside?

 Yes!
 Every class will go outside (weather permitting) each day.

 Our school follows the Shenendehowa school district calendar for holidays, snow days and vacations.
 If there is a Shen 2 hour snow delay, class will delayed by 1 hour.
 If there is a Shen 1 hour delay, there is no delay to class.